 Pointing fingers in any one direction, hospitals and drug manufacturers primarily in this video, tends to lose sight of the bigger issue: The fact that the healthcare problem is shared by the entire 2.8 trillion dollar industry, not just one part of it.
 While the ACA focuses more on consumer costs than industry costs, it by no means ignores the underlying issue of healthcare costs completely.
 That being said, the focus is a symptom of a complex issue, the cost of hospital services to consumers and insurers.

 Let’s take a look at the claims made in the video, fact-check them, and provide some further insight into the issues discussed.
 Please refer to our Summary of Provisions in the PPACA and use the find command to read the sections of the law we reference.
 You can also bring up the full PPACA and related laws to get all the facts and follow along.
 You can also read this White House piece on how the ACA reduces costs and improves the quality of healthcare.

 Who is Steven Brill?

-Steven Brill is a well-respected author who has helped to fuel the national healthcare discussion between his book “America’s Bitter Pill” and his brilliant TIME piece “Bitter Pill”.
-In short a smart-yet-fallible guy, who like others (including this author), searches for truth in the healthcare crisis.
-In this instance he had to squeeze his take on healthcare into an edited TV segment.
+Steven Brill is a well-respected author who has helped to fuel the national healthcare discussion between his book “America’s Bitter Pill” and his brilliant TIME piece “Bitter Pill.”
+He is a smart-yet-fallible guy, who like others (including this author), searches for truth in the healthcare crisis.
+In this instance, he had to squeeze his take on healthcare into an edited TV segment.
 So while we may disagree with some of his claims, this section is not intended as a comment on his undoubted intelligence, character, or on the validity of the issues raised.

 Fact-checking the 60 Minutes ObamaCare Video